Exact Terms

 Model this builder as a statechart with an explicit transition table, guard conditions, draft persistence, idempotent submits, retry policy, and recovery paths for partial failure.

-Full glossary / complete vocabulary Index
+Full glossary Index

 Full glossary — every term, one map.